 On October 30, 2000, the President signed into law an amendment to the GI Bill® that permits the Department of Veteran Affairs to pay a Tuition Assistance Top-up benefit.
-If you’re eligible for the Montgomery GI Bill (MGIB) or the Post-9/11 GI Bill, and plan to use Tuition Assistance (TA), and your service will not pay 100% of tuition and fees, you can use Tuition Assistance Top-up to pay the outstanding balance.
+If you’re eligible for the Montgomery GI Bill (MGIB) and plan to use Tuition Assistance (TA), and your service will not pay 100% of tuition and fees, you can use Tuition Assistance Top-up to pay the outstanding balance.
 The amount of the benefit can be equal to the difference between the total cost of the course and the amount of Tuition Assistance paid for the course.

 To be eligible for the Top-up benefits, you must be approved for federal Tuition Assistance by a military department and be eligible for the Montgomery GI Bill (Chapter 30 only).